SPF-OST/optihood/docs/guide/advanced_under_development_features.rst

       f^t \leq f_{max}

 Depending on the ice storage design, the :math:`f_{max}` can be in the range of 0.5 to 0.8.

+Carbonell, D., Philippen, D., Haller, M. Y., and Frank, E. (2015).
+Modeling of an ice storage based on a de-icing concept for solar heating applications.
+Solar Energy, 121:2–16.